 DF= 35.03CH2O-CH2O-DF+CH2×10-4 for hydrogen (7f)

+If a fuel type is not listed above, the DF for that fuel shall be calculated using the equations in paragraph 3.2.1.1.2. below.

+If the manufacturer uses a DF which covers several phases, it shall calculate a DF using the average concentration of gaseous compounds for the phases concerned.

+The average concentration of a gaseous compound shall be calculated by dividing the sum of the product of the concentration of each phase times its Vmix by the sum of each phase's Vmix.

 3.2.1.1.2.
 The general equation for calculating the dilution factor , DF, for each reference fuel with an average composition of CxHyOz is as follows: